 It should provide a line-item level view of where all the money will come from, where it will go, and how the organization will maintain adequate financial reserves.

-- Develop a good organizational chart.
+- Develop a clear organizational chart.

 Project how staffing and volunteers will grow.
 It’s helpful to have just one fully built-out organizational chart with color coding to described how staff will grow from year to year.

-- Brag about your board members.
+- Brag about your team and board members.

 - Boil it down to a very short document and presentation.